knit_graphs.Knit_Graph module

 Returns:

-True if the given loop or stitch edge is in the graph, False otherwise.
+True if the graph contains the given loop or edge.

 Return type: